ibm-cloud-docs/power-iaas/manage-placement-groups.md

 You can add VMs to the placement group you have created.
 The VMs that you add to the placement group must be in an **Active** state.
 Use the following API to add a server to a placement group:
 [Create a new data volume](/apidocs/power-cloud#pcloud-placementgroups-members-post).

+When adding a server to placement group, the request may not be completed due to a conflict (409) with the placement group affinity policy.
+In this case you may need to open a DLPAR operations support ticket.
+{: note}

 ## Remove server from placement group
 {: #remove-server-pgroup}